Comprehensive Parkinson’s Disease & Movement Disorder Center

 Center of Excellence

 Our Comprehensive Parkinson’s Disease & Movement Disorder Center is recognized as a Center of Excellence by the Parkinson’s Foundation.
-As a designated as a center of excellence, a medical center must have a specialized team of neurologists, movement disorder specialists, rehab professionals, mental health professionals and others with deep expertise in the latest PD medications, therapies and research to provide the best care.
+As a designated as a center of excellence, a medical center must have a specialized team of neurologists, movement disorder specialists, rehab professionals, mental health professionals and others with deep expertise in the latest Parkinson's disease medications, therapies and research to provide the best care.

 Make an Appointment